blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * Save the File (if you just edited the existing file, just click save, if you made a new file then click file, save as, and in the file name type: `xbridge.conf`
     * Ensure the file is not xbridge.conf.**txt**

- * Place this file into the Blocknet data directory folder
+ * Place this file into the BlocknetDX wallet data directory folder

  * You will be coming back to this to edit it in the future to add future coins, as well as to change `rpcusername` `rpcpassword`